shroglck/open-pi-zero/README.md

 ### Training details

 The models were trained with learning rate 5e-5, global batch size 1024, and roughly 19k gradient steps with bridge (~12 epochs) and 30k with fractal (~8 epochs).
 Input to the model includes single image (256 tokens, no history), max 20 text tokens, 1 proprio token (no history), and 4 action tokens (chunk size 4).
-It took roughly 2-3 days on one L40 node (per-GPU bsz 16 and thus gradient accumulation step 8), or 12-18 hours with H100s (bsz 32). torch.compile, bfloat16, and 8-bit optimizer were used to reduce VRAM usage (peak 40GB with bsz 16).
+It takes roughly 1.5-2 days on one L40 node (per-GPU bsz 16 and thus gradient accumulation step 8), or 8-12 hours with H100s (bsz 32). torch.compile, bfloat16, and 8-bit optimizer were used to reduce VRAM usage (peak 40GB with bsz 16).
 Action and proprioception data were normalized in [-1, 1].

 ### Inference speed and VRAM usage